Elayne E. Greenberg

 - Founding Member and Co-chair, Parenting Coordinator’s Association of New York.

 In recognition of her dispute resolution leadership, Professor Greenberg has been selected by Best Lawyers in America as among the top New York lawyers in the field of Alternative Dispute Resolution every year since 2005.
 In the spring of 2014, ABI presented Professor Greenberg with its Annual Service Award, the organization’s highest membership award for her extraordinary contributions in developing and conducting the first-ever nationally recognized bankruptcy mediation training program.
 In 20014, Professor Greenberg was recognized by the American Registry as among the top 5% of America’s Most Honored Professionals, a cross-industry and cross-profession award to successful professionals recognized for professional excellence.
 In 2016, she was recognized as one of the top three women in Dispute Resolution in New York.
+In 2017, she was acknowledged as one of the top three Women of Influence in New York.

 Prior to coming to St. John's, Professor Greenberg taught at Hofstra Law School and Hofstra’s Graduate Program in Psychology; Yeshiva University REITs Fellow Program; and CUNY School of Law.